The Ribbon, Sydney: Design

-The building has 588 rooms and suites and includes a rooftop heated infinity pool and wet deck with a two-storey bar, several other bars, a spa, a BTWN restaurant, meeting rooms and IMAX Sydney, a 325-seat cinema with the third-largest operating movie theatre screen in the world with a slightly curved screen which is 692 m2 or 29 × 24 m, that is also the second-tallest and fourth-largest screen ever built, surpassed only by the Melbourne IMAX theatre screen which measures 736 m2, 32 × 23 m, the Traumpalast cinema hall in Leonberg, Germany which has a screen measuring 836 m2, 38 × 22.2 m and the screen in the previous theatre building that it replaced, which measured 1056 m2, 35.72 × 29.57 m.
+The building has 588 hotel rooms and suites and includes a rooftop heated infinity pool and wet deck with a two-storey bar, several other bars, a spa, a BTWN restaurant, meeting rooms and an IMAX theatre with 325-seats and the third-largest operating movie theatre screen in the world.
+The screen measures 692 m2 or 29 × 24 m, making it the second-tallest and fourth-largest screen ever built, surpassed only by the Melbourne IMAX theatre screen which measures 736 m2, 32 × 23 m, and the Traumpalast cinema hall in Leonberg, Germany which has a screen measuring 836 m2, 38 × 22.2 m.
+Due to new constraints in the new building, the screen is slightly smaller than the one in the previous building that it replaced, which measured 1056 m2, 35.72 × 29.57 m.